danielksb/git-together/README.md

 # git-together

-This custom git command allows you to see which how often files were committed together.
+This is a custom git command.
+It allows you to see which files were committed together with a target file in the past.
+The result is sorted by the amount of times they appear in the same commit.

 Usage
 -----